- Amanda Vettini

 An assessment of this change in higher education policy is being conducted.
 The PhD research comprises a mixed-methods research design and utilises some less common methods, including walking interviews and video diaries.

-A combination of the following methods are being used:
+A combination of the following methods were used:

 - Online questionnaires (employed researchers, Scottish Graduate School of Social Science postgraduate students)